-Life in the Universe by Bennett and Shostak, Fourth Edition, Publisher: Pearson/Addison-Wesley, San Francisco.
-(Selected readings)
+"Life in the Universe" by Bennett and Shostak, 5th Edition, e-book, Publisher: Princeton University Press.
+(Selected readings) ISBN: UF All Access

 Please note that this course will be participating in the UF All Access program.
 Login at https://bsd.ufl.edu/allaccess and Opt-In to gain access to your required course materials, eBook for Life in the Universe by Bennett.
-UF All Access will provide you with your required materials digitally at a reduced price and the charges will post directly to your student account, allowing any available Financial Aid funds to cover the cost of your materials.
-This option will be available starting 1 week prior to the first day of classes, January 11th, and ending 3 weeks after the first day of class, February 3rd.
+UF All Access will provide you with your required materials digitally at a reduced price and the charges will post directly to your student account, allowing any available Financial

+Aid funds to cover the cost of your materials.
+This option will be available starting 1 week prior to the first day of classes and ending 3 weeks after the first day of class.